-A USB controller is required to use a smart card in a virtual machine, regardless of whether the smart card reader is a USB device.
+A USB controller is required to use a USB device in a virtual machine.
 You can add one USB controller to a virtual machine.

 When you create a virtual machine in Workstation Pro, a USB controller is added by default.
 If you remove the USB controller, you can add it back.

 - Select the virtual machine and select .

 - In the New Hardware wizard, select USB Controller.

 - Click Finish to add the USB controller.